ratt-ru/xarray-kat/README.rst

 Direct xarray views over the MeerKAT archive
 ============================================

-This archive present an array view over observations in the MeerKAT archive.
+This archive present an xarray view over observations in the MeerKAT archive.

 Required Reading
 ----------------